nickgaski/docker-peer/fabric_ci.md

 ###Trigger Builds through commits:

-re-verification of builds in possible in Jenkins.
+re-verification of builds is possible in Jenkins.
 Developer has to type **reverify** or **recheck** in gerrit commit.
 Follow the below process to do this.

 Step 1: Open gerrit commit for which you want to reverify or recheck the build